duo-labs/sharedsignals/docs/setting-up-push-delivery.md

 # Push Delivery
 Push configuration is an alternative to poll delivery, in which the transmitter sends events one-at-a-time to an endpoint configured by the receiver.
-A simple push configuration may be a good option for event streams that are not expected to have high event throughput, or it could be extended by putting multiple receivers behind a load balancer to handle extra throughput.
+Push configuration is ideal for event receivers who want to ensure they receive events in real time, without needing to poll continuously.

 ## Receiver Example